york-blockchain/fundamentals-of-backend-and-blockchain-development/4-class/exercise/hello-world-fs.md

 #### Establish an API connection to the Ethereum chain {#establish-an-api-connection-to-the-ethereum-chain}

-So remember how in Part 2 of this tutorial, we used our [Alchemy Web3 key to read from our smart contract](https://docs.alchemy.com/alchemy/tutorials/hello-world-smart-contract/interacting-with-a-smart-contract#step-1-install-web3-library)?
+So remember how in Part 2 of this exercise, we used our [Alchemy Web3 key to read from our smart contract](https://docs.alchemy.com/alchemy/tutorials/hello-world-smart-contract/interacting-with-a-smart-contract#step-1-install-web3-library)?
 You'll also need an Alchemy Web3 key in your dapp to read from the chain.

 If you don't have it already, first install [Alchemy Web3](https://github.com/alchemyplatform/alchemy-web3) by navigating to the root directory of your `starter-files` and running the following in your terminal: